 Criteria for effective practice with which all members must comply were agreed upon, model standards were developed to serve as a point of reference, and a system of peer review was established to assure quality and support improvement.
-CAIS received certification from the NAIS Commission on Accreditation in 2017.
+CAIS received certification from the NAIS Commission on Accreditation in 2017 and, in 2022, ICAISA approved CAIS's interim report.